 In this article, we’ve rounded up all the current LG V30 specs, price, and release date rumors to give you an idea of what you can expect when it launches.

 LG V30: Release date

-LG has announced that it will hold a press conference on Thursday, August 31, at IFA 2017 in Berlin.
-The company has sent out save the dates to the press that pretty much confirm that the V30 will be revealed in the capital of Germany.
-Although it doesn’t mention the name of the smartphone, it does contain a not-so-subtle silhouette of a V, and, to top it all off, the invite has a resolution of 2880 x 1440 pixels.
+The reveal of the V30 is just around the corner.
+The smartphone will make its debut at IFA 2017 in Berlin, Germany, on August 31.
+The company has sent out save the dates to the press that pretty much confirm the V30 will be revealed in the capital of Germany.
+As you can see below, the invite contains a not-so-subtle silhouette of a V, and, to top it all off, it has a resolution of 2880 x 1440 pixels.
 If that sounds a little off to you, that’s because the V30 will likely come with a 2:1 aspect ratio, just like the G6.
-You can check out the invite below.

 In addition to its reveal date, we also have a good idea of when the phablet will be released.
 An exclusive source has shared an internal document with Android Authority, revealing that the V30 will be available on September 15 in South Korea.
 The smartphone is then expected to go up for pre-order on September 17 in the US, before going on sale on September 28.